 Yes.
-The Capital Area MPO has a currently adopted FY21 Unified Planning Work Program (adopted February 19, 2020 and amended November 18, 2020) that is designed to outline and discuss the planning priorities of the MPO within a one-year planning period.
+The Capital Area MPO has a currently adopted FY22 Unified Planning Work Program (adopted March 17, 2021 and amended November 17, 2021) that is designed to outline and discuss the planning priorities of the MPO within a one-year planning period.
 The Capital Area MPO also has an adopted prospectus that provides more detail on individual work tasks, defines roles and responsibilities, and is intended to minimize the required documentation annually.
-The Capital Area MPO uses the adopted prospectus to solicit planning tasks and products from the MPO member participants for the upcoming year; and either does the task for the member jurisdiction using internal staff resources or makes Federal planning funds (PL or STP-DA) available to accomplish the work task itself in a timely fashion.
-The UPWP is consistent with the Metropolitan Transportation Plan in that tasks outlined in the Metropolitan Transportation Plan is (MTP) 30-year planning horizon are carried out within the UPWP until the required four-year update of the MTP.
+The Capital Area MPO uses the adopted prospectus to solicit planning tasks and products from the MPO member participants for the upcoming year;

+and either does the task for the member jurisdiction using internal staff resources or makes Federal planning funds (PL or STP-DA) available to accomplish the work task itself in a timely fashion.
+The UPWP is consistent with the Metropolitan Transportation Plan in that tasks outlined in the Metropolitan Transportation Plan's (MTP) 30-year planning horizon are carried out within the UPWP until the required four-year update of the MTP.
 In general, all UPWP tasks are performed in a timely manner using Capital Area MPO staff and the assistance of its partnering entities.
 However, depending upon local resources and federal funding availability, outside contractors may be hired to perform needed studies or engineering analyses.
 Studies are completed within the fiscal year of the active UPWP, unless the project scope has been identified to cover more than one year.

 - 5. Does the area have a valid transportation planning process? - 23 U.S.C.
-134; 23 CFR 450 - a.
+134: 23 CFR 450 - a.
 Is the transportation planning process continuous, cooperative and comprehensive - b.
 Is there a valid LRTP - c.
 Did the LRTP have at least a 20-year horizon at the time of adoption - d.
 Does it address the 8-planning factors - e.
 Does it cover all modes applicable to the area - f.
 Is it financially constrained - g.
 Does it include funding for the maintenance and operation of the system - h.
 Does it conform to the State Implementation Plan (SIP) (if applicable) - i.
 Is it updated/reevaluated in a timely fashion (at least every 4 or 5 years)

 Yes.
 The Capital Area MPO has a valid transportation planning process that is being conducted in accordance with a Memorandum of Understanding (MOU) that was updated as of April 16, 2014.
 The planning process is continuing, cooperative, and comprehensive with the Capital Area MPO (CAMPO), Durham-Chapel Hill-Carrboro MPO (DCHC), GoRaleigh Transit, GoTriangle Transit, the City of Raleigh, and other local governments all working closely together.
 The 2045 MTP was adopted on February 21, 2018.
+The Draft 2050 MTP was adopted on December 8, 2021; after Air Quality Conformity Determination and additional public comment, the final 2050 MTP is expected to be adopted no later than February 2022.